Tuesday, March 24, 2020

 Later, at the hospital, I found out the truth.

-It *was* a bad reaction to new medication but was not an accident.
+It *was* a bad reaction to new medication but it was not accidental.
 Taking too many pills will cause that sort of thing.

 While struggling to explain the situation to me, my mom made a joke about not being able to do anything right.
 Including suicide.